 Nope.
 Because these reviews are still hosted on your website, even using a third-party provider will still be considered “self-serving”.

-For those who don’t know, here’s the difference between rich snippets and Google Seller Ratings.
+For those who don’t know, here’s the difference between rich snippets and Google Seller Ratings (GSR).

 While they look very similar, there’s one key difference: Rich snippets are for organic search results while Google Seller Ratings are for paid search results.
 While rich snippets for business reviews are no longer okay, Google Seller Ratings for businesses will continue.

-Google has previously said that Google Seller Ratings increase clickthrough-rate for search ads by 17%.
+Google has previously said that Google Seller Ratings increase the clickthrough rate for search ads by 17%.
 So by all means, make sure your business is taking advantage and including these ratings in paid search ads.

-If you have any questions on how Google’s changes to Rich Snippets affect your business, let us know in the comments.
+If you have any questions on how Google’s changes to Rich Snippets affect your business, send us a quick email at firstname.lastname@example.org.